Yonsei-MILab/Biomedical-Image-Segmentation-via-CMM-Net/README.md

 !['Some Results'](images/results.png)

-# Proposed Recurrent Multi-Scale Pyramid Pooling-based U-Net (RMSPP-UNet)
+# Proposed CMM-Net: Contextual Multi-Scale Multi-Level Network

 An end-to-end deep learning network called RMSPP-UNET is designed for medical image segmentation.
 The proposed method is validated with three different medical imaging tasks and performed state-of-the-art performance.

 # Python Code

-we make the source code publicly available for researchers for validation and further improvement.
+We make the source code publicly available for researchers for validation and further improvement.
 The code includes the following files: main, train, predict, and model's network.

 # Our Submitted paper